2024–25 Kansas City Roos women's basketball team

-The 2024–25 Kansas City Roos women's basketball team represents the University of Missouri–Kansas City during the 2024–25 NCAA Division I women's basketball season.
-The Roos, led by third-year head coach Dionnah Jackson-Durrett, play their home games at the Swinney Recreation Center in Kansas City, Missouri as members of the Summit League.
+The 2024–25 Kansas City Roos women's basketball team represented the University of Missouri–Kansas City during the 2024–25 NCAA Division I women's basketball season.
+The Roos, led by third-year head coach Dionnah Jackson-Durrett, played their home games at the Swinney Recreation Center in Kansas City, Missouri as members of the Summit League.

 Previous season

 The Roos finished the 2023–24 season 12–20, 3–13 in Summit League play, to finish in a tie for last place.
 They were defeated by Omaha in the first round of the Summit League tournament.

 Preseason

 On October 8, 2024, the Summit League released the preseason coaches poll.
 Kansas City was picked to finish eighth in the Summit League regular season.